wp-plugins/flyzoo/readme.txt

 ####Live Chat - Cool for your community, great for your business####

-Unleash your website's social power with elegant, floating Private Chats and have fun with your users.
+Unleash your website's social power with stylish, floating Private Chats and have fun with your users.

-A must-have for e-commerces: engage pro-actively your customers with Real-time visitor insights to pick the best prospects and provide the best Live Support ever.
+A must-have for e-commerces: pick the best prospects and engage your customers with Real-time visitor insights to provide the best Live Support ever.
 All the relevant informations are available, real-time, at a glance:

 * Current visited page URL and Title